-The Nura NuraLoop are sub-par for neutral sound listening.
-While these headphones are designed to be used with their automatic custom EQ that's specific for each individual user, we're unable to test this and used them on their default, neutral setting.
+The Nura NuraLoop are sub-par for neutral sound.
+While these headphones are designed for use with their automatic custom EQ that's specific for each user, we used them on their default, neutral setting.
 Their default sound profile is fairly well-balanced throughout the bass and mid ranges, but unfortunately, their uneven treble range causes some frequencies to sound very veiled and lacking in brightness, while others are bright and piercing.
 We also measure a wide mismatch between the L/R drivers, though we expect this is due to testing and doesn't reflect real-world usage.

 The Nura NuraLoop are a good choice for sports.
-They look and feel very premium and well-built and, provided you're able to achieve a good fit, feel very stable in the ear.
+They look and feel very premium and well-built and, provided you can achieve a good fit, feel very stable in the ear.
 Unfortunately, even though they don't enter the ear canal too deeply, they aren't the most comfortable due to their large earbuds.
 On the bright side, their 16-hour battery should easily last you through multiple workouts, and you can customize their touch-sensitive control scheme.

 Note: We had some issues with the right earbud not providing any bass response.
 Upon doing a factory reset, no sound was produced by the right earbud at all.
 After fully charging the earbuds, both sides worked fine and we were able to test them.
 These results were recorded after performing the factory reset.
 While the results show a mismatch between the two earbuds, we expect this to be due to our testing as it isn't noticeable while using the headphones.
 It's also worth noting that they were tested with the 'neutral' sound profile turned on and didn't use the personalized EQ setting.